samuelpfchoi/RoboND-P4-DeepLearning-Project/README.md

 **limitation**

-This model was trained by the set of training data, hero & people, with human characterisics.
+This model was trained by the set of training data, hero & people, with human characteristics.
 If using this model to identify other object(dog, cat, car, etc), then we must provide the set of the corresponding training data to re-training the model.

 **Improvement**
-* When training this network, we need to gather a huge amount of training data to get higher accuracy.
-It is time consuming thus we can use augmented method to generate more training data based on exiting data.
+* When training this network, we need to gather a huge amount of training data to get enough accuracy.
+It is time consuming thus we could use augmented method to generate more training data based on exiting.
-* Use adam optimizer to train the network, so the learning rate was not need to tune manually
+* Beside, tuning the hyperparameters manually is another big issue especially when the training required more one/two/more hour per cycle. by my understanding, if using adam optimizer to train the network, the learning rate was not need to tune manually.
+Or we could have a training program to adjust the parameter automatically based on trained result.
-* Recently, there is a completely new type of neural network based on so-called **capsules**.
+* Even though if we had a huge set of training data, we still need a very powerful machine or very long computation time to successfully train the network.
+Therefore, I think if anyway to reduce the requirement of the amount of training data.
+Recently, there is a completely new type of neural network based on so-called **capsules**.
 It incorporates relative relationships between objects and it is represented numerically as a 4D pose matrix.
-Maybe, we can applied some idea from capsules network to archieve more accuracy result with less training data.
+Maybe, we can applied some idea from capsules network to achieve more accuracy result with less training data.